Failing to hash into supersingular isogeny graphs: Genus 2 Walks

 \section{Genus 2 Walks}

 In this section, we explore several approaches to sample a uniformly random supersingular elliptic curve based on the following general idea: start with a known supersingular elliptic curve $E_0/\FF_q$, glue it to itself to construct a genus-2 Jacobian $A \cong \Jac(C)$ explicitly isogenous to $E_0^2$, and then connect $A$ with a new random-looking elliptic product using Richelot isogenies, or through geometric inspection of the Jacobian (via its Kummer surface).
-The hope is that these genus-2 operations will ``hide'' obvious isogenies between the elliptic curves involved.
+One might hope that these genus-2 operations will ``hide'' obvious isogenies between the elliptic curves involved, but we will explain a number of issues with this approach at the end of Section~\ref{Sec:RandomWalks}.

 Let $A$ be a principally polarised abelian surface (PPAS) over a finite field \(\FF_q\) of characteristic \(p > 2\).
 The correct generalisation of the notion of supersingularity to genus 2 is to say that $A$ is supersingular if and only if the Newton polygon of its Weil polynomial has all its slopes equal to $1/2$; this is the case if and only if the $p$-torsion $A[p]$ is isomorphic (as a $\mathrm{BT}_1$ group scheme) to either $I_{2,1}$ or $I_{1,1} \oplus I_{1,1}$, where $I_{1,1}$ is the $p$-torsion group scheme of a supersingular elliptic curve (see Pries~\cite{pries2008} for further detail).
 In the latter case, we say $A$ is principally polarized \emph{superspecial} abelian surface (PPSSAS).